-Britain seeking stability, confidence with U.S. after Brexit: UK's Fox
+Britain seeking certainty with U.S. as it Brexits: UK's Fox

 Trade was a major issue during the Brexit campaign when former U.S. President Barack Obama said Britain would have to go "to the back of the queue" for a deal if it voted to leave the EU.

-Reporting by Lesley Wroughton; Editing by Tom Brown
+Reporting by Lesley Wroughton; Editing by Tom Brown, Bernard Orr